From Slavery to Freedom: The Magnolia Cabin Project Tour

-Magnolia's Cabin Project began more than five years ago in an effort to preserve five historic structures that date back to 1850.
+Magnolia’s Cabin Project began in 2008 in an effort to preserve five historic structures: four cabins built in the 1850s, and a smokehouse built circa 1900.
 These former slave dwellings now serve as the focal point for an award-winning 45-minute program in African-American history.

 Magnolia recognizes the importance of acknowledging the vital role of enslaved people in Lowcountry history.
 No visit to Magnolia can be complete without an understanding of the families who have lived here—first as enslaved workers, and then as paid garden staff—throughout Magnolia’s 350 year history.
 By addressing this often overlooked part of the narrative, we seek to honor and remember the men, women, and children who designed, planted and worked in the gardens, built and maintained the bridges, and labored in the house and the rice fields while enslaved.

 During this tour, visitors participate in a discussion focused on the history of slavery at Magnolia and the lives of the enslaved families who lived here.
 After the Civil War, these cabins were inhabited by free men and women who worked to design and maintain the gardens, and served as Magnolia's first tour guides.
 Their history and the history of their descendants (some of whom still work at Magnolia today) is also described.